dzzh/RIBs-wiki/iOS-Tutorial-1.md

 ### LoggedOut UI

 Below is the UI we want to build.
 To save time, you can also use the provided UI code [here](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial1-create-a-rib/source/source1.swift?raw=true).
+Make sure to import SnapKit into LoggedOutViewController so that the project compiles.

 <img src="https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial1-create-a-rib/images/image1.jpg" width="200" />